Trump Wiretapped? Intelligence Community Collected Information On Trump Team

 “Yes I am alarmed by this… I’m bothered by the unmasking.”

-When asked if the intelligence community had been spying on Trump, Nunes’s answer threw gas on the bipartisan debate.
+When asked if the intelligence community had been spying on Trump, Nunes’ answer threw gas on the bipartisan debate.

 “It all depends on one’s definition of spying.”